 Depending on how your theme is set up, the columns will clear out on mobile devices + stack one on top of the other.
 This prevents any column of text from being too narrow to read + any image from shrinking to an unrecognizable size.

-Shrinking big images
+Shrinking big images on your WordPress blog

 Speaking of image shrinking, sometimes you’ll place an image on a post or a page + it will be way too big.
 Having large image sizes can negatively affect your site speed, but it can also make your page or post really hard to read.